 C. USAGE HISTORY WITH PARTIAL INTERVAL DATA AVAILABLE

-For existing customers with continuous energy consumption history usage since January 2000, but with a mixture of interval meter data and aggregate consumption data within the past year may use a non-standard CBL as permitted by Section 3E.
-For billing intervals in which only cumulative consumption usage data is available, then , then the method of Section 3B shall be used.
+For existing customers with continuous energy consumption history usage since January 2000, but with a mixture of interval meter data and aggregate consumption data within the past year may use a non-standard CBL as permitted by Section 3E for those billing intervals with only aggregate consumption data..
+For such periods, then the method of Section 3B shall be used.
 For billing intervals in which interval usage data are available, then the method of Section 3A shall be used.

 D. PREPARATION OF FINAL CBL

-In the standard process, the raw CBL developed under A, B, or C above shall be adjusted up or down based on the ratio of the Customer’s cumulative energy consumption for the billing months January - May in 2001 divided by the same billing months in 2000.
+In the standard process, the raw CBL developed under A, B, or C above shall be adjusted up or down based on the ratio of the Customer’s cumulative energy consumption for the billing months January - June in 2001 divided by the same billing months in 2000.
 The single ratio value is multiplied against the raw CBL for each hourly value to obtain a final CBL for each hour for each of the three day types.
-For those customers who are on Time-of-Use rates continuously from January 2000 through May 2001, a separate ratio shall be computed and applied to the hourly raw CBL values for each distinct Time-of-Use time period for each day type.
+If the scaling of the raw CBL for differences in cumulative energy consumption results in a scaling factor greater than 1.25 or less than 0.75, then the applicant will not be eligible for to participate in RTP at this time.

-E. OPPORTUNITIES FOR NON-STANDARD CBL
+E. LIMITATIONS ON NON-STANDARD CBL

-Customers whose usage history does not satisfy the requirements of Sections 3A, 3B, or 3C or who do not believe the final CBL of Section 3D is appropriate may request a non-standard CBL under the following circumstances.
+Customers whose usage history does not satisfy the requirements of Section 3A may request a non-standard CBL under the following circumstances.

-(1) No customer may participate in the RTP Supplemental Tariff unless they have at least two months of usage history.
-Customers new to the Company’s service area must wait until they have satisfied this requirement, and then develop a non-standard CBL as described by Section 3E(3).
+(1) No customer may participate in the RTP Supplemental Tariff unless they have at least twelve months of usage history.
+Customers new to the Company’s service area must wait until they have satisfied this requirement.

 (2) Customers without 13 months of interval usage history may use the methods described in Section 3B or 3C until they have 13 months of interval usage history.
 At that time they must convert to a final CBL based on their own usage history or be terminated from the RTP Supplemental Tariff.

-(3) If customers believe their circumstances warrant a non-standard CBL, they may request a customized CBL.
-Customers seeking an upward adjustment to their CBL shall provide documentary proof of additional production capacity, onsite substation capacity increases, extraordinary sensitivity of electrical usage to weather lost in the averaging technique of the standard CBL, energy efficiency investments or other “hard” evidence of permanent electricity load increases can be furnished and translated into increased levels of electric load supplied through the grid.
-Customers seeking a downward adjustment of their CBL must provide documentary evidence of the removal of production equipment and a numeric calculation of the impacts on facility electricity consumption.
-The burden is on the customer to provide satisfactory evidence that the standard CBL is inappropriate to represent the customer’s expected load pattern.
-The Company shall use guidelines established by DWR/CERS in agreeing to any non-standard CBL.
+(3)

 CONTINUITY OF CUSTOMER OPERATIONS